IIIIIGODIIIII/Advanced_KeyLogger/README.md

 # Advanced Keylogger in Python

 This project is an advanced keylogger implemented in Python.
 It captures keystrokes, system information, clipboard contents, audio recordings, and screenshots.
 The captured data is then sent to a specified email address and encrypted for security.
+This project is implemented using a jupyter notebook but can also be converted into a python executable using a package called PyInstaller

 ## Features